 You will hear it from recovery centers all across the country.
 It is never too late to recover from a drug addiction.
 Regardless of your age or how long you have been addicted to a drug or combination of drugs, it is possible to recover.
-It will likely require not only attending rehab, but a strong support system and on-going counseling.
+It will likely require not only attending rehab but a strong support system and ongoing counseling.

-- Self-Help programs- These programs enable clients to attend meetings and join groups with others who are recovering from addiction.
+- Self-Help Programs – These programs enable clients to attend meetings and join groups with others who are recovering from addiction.

 - Holistic Programs – Holistic types of treatment programs focus on providing the client with an overall healing by providing an ‘all-natural’ approach to recovery through methods such as vitamin, nutrition, and exercise therapy.

-- Cognitive Programs – Cognitive programs help clients by basing their recovery on the understanding of their own belief practices, triggers, and mental processes.
+- Cognitive Programs – Cognitive programs help clients by basing their recovery on the understanding of their belief practices, triggers, and mental processes.

-One important aspect of treatment to consider when finding the right center is detoxification treatment.
-Not all centers offer a detox.
+One important aspect of treatment to consider when finding the right center is rehab treatment.
+Not all centers offer a detox program.
 When this is not included, it requires a person to go outside of the rehab center to be detoxified first – and the way that other places deal with the withdrawal symptoms may not be effective.
 As a result, some people would rather continue using drugs as opposed to dealing with withdrawal symptoms.
 Withdrawing from drugs can be a physically and mentally arduous task.
 Anyone who has tried to quit before understands the symptoms and pain that they are about to deal with.

-Some people are able to recover quickly after entering a rehab center.
+Some people can recover quickly after entering a rehab center.
 Others need years and years of group counseling to be able to talk through the issues.
 What everyone must understand is that there is never a “quick fix.”
 People who become addicted to drugs will likely suffer from addiction of one sort or another for the rest of their life.
 Every day will be a struggle to resist the temptations – but as time goes on, it becomes easier to resist.

 Treatment Statistics by Age